COVID-19 Fatigue: Causes Revealed in New Research

 - muscle abnormalities - muscle fibres became more easily fatigued after exercise than in people without post-COVID fatigue.

-Dr Demetris Soteropoulos, Senior Lecturer in Motor Systems Neuroscience at Newcastle University who led the research said: “These abnormalities in the results on objective tests show that fatigue in long Covid is a measurable disease and these tests may, in time, help us understand how changes in the nervous system contribute to fatigue.”
+According to Dr. Demetris Soteropoulos, the Senior Lecturer in Motor Systems Neuroscience at Newcastle University, who spearheaded the research, "The objective tests' aberrations indicate that long Covid fatigue is a quantifiable ailment, and these evaluations may eventually aid in comprehending how alterations in the nervous system contribute to fatigue."

 Long Covid and fatigue

-An estimated 1.9 million people, around 2.9% of the UK population, have long Covid with around half of those reporting fatigue as their primary symptom.
-While most people who catch Covid don't become severely ill and get better relatively quickly, some have long-term problems after recovering from the infection - even if they weren't very ill in the first place.
+Approximately 1.9 million individuals, roughly 2.9% of the UK population, are believed to be affected by long Covid, with nearly half of them citing fatigue as their main symptom.
+Despite most people recovering relatively quickly and not experiencing severe illness after contracting Covid, some continue to encounter long-term issues following their recovery, even if they were not severely ill initially.

-A group of 37 volunteers with post-Covid fatigue underwent a range of well-established non-invasive behavioural and neurophysiological tests.
-Their results were compared to those of 52 control subjects, matched for age and sex, who underwent the same tests.
-The tests which provided 33 sets of data included a startle reaction time test, electrocardiogram and transcranial magnetic stimulation.
+The research team administered various non-invasive behavioral and neurophysiological tests to a cohort of 37 volunteers with post-Covid fatigue.
+These results were juxtaposed with those of 52 control subjects of comparable age and sex, who were also subjected to the same tests.
+The assessments utilized a total of 33 datasets, including the startle reaction time test, electrocardiogram, and transcranial magnetic stimulation.

-Research Associate, Dr Anne Baker who is a co-author of the paper added: “We know that many people have faced criticism or even disbelief when they report long Covid, so by being able to provide an independent measure, we can help medical teams provide continued support.”
+Dr. Anne Baker, a Research Associate and co-author of the paper, commented, "We are aware that numerous individuals have faced skepticism or even disbelief when disclosing their long Covid symptoms.
+Hence, by providing an unbiased measure, we can assist medical practitioners in offering ongoing support."

-Research Assistant Natalie Maffitt, co-author on the paper, said: "Following on from these findings, we are beginning testing at Newcastle University on whether the autonomic nervous system can be modulated to improve symptoms in post-covid fatigue.
+Natalie Maffitt, a Research Assistant and co-author of the study, stated, "Building on these discoveries, we are commencing trials at Newcastle University to assess if the autonomic nervous system can be regulated to alleviate symptoms of post-Covid fatigue."

-“We’re examining a non-invasive method which involves clipping an earpiece to the tragus on the ear and delivering small electrical currents to the vagus nerve using a TENS machine – familiar to many through its use for pain relief during childbirth.”
+"We are exploring a non-intrusive technique that entails attaching an earpiece to the tragus on the ear and transmitting mild electrical impulses to the vagus nerve via a TENS machine.
+This method is well-known for its use in pain management during childbirth."

-This study led by Dr Mark Baker, Senior Clinical Lecturer at Newcastle University, will examine the effects of the treatment by measuring markers of inflammation in the blood that are associated with fatigue in other conditions and importantly, whether it improves symptoms of fatigue.
+Dr. Mark Baker, Senior Clinical Lecturer at Newcastle University, will oversee this investigation, which will evaluate the treatment's impact by gauging markers of inflammation in the blood, which are correlated with exhaustion in other ailments.
+The study will also assess whether the therapy improves fatigue symptoms.

-Based on previous research into other chronic conditions with fatigue, the team are examining whether stimulating the vagus nerve with small electric currents to the skin around the ear can improve symptoms for patients with fatigue after having had Covid.
+The team is exploring whether the application of low-intensity electric currents to the skin surrounding the ear, which stimulates the vagus nerve, can alleviate fatigue symptoms in patients who have had Covid, drawing from earlier research into other long-term illnesses associated with exhaustion.

-Dr Baker says: “The potential is huge which is why it’s so important that we do a careful study to determine whether it works or not.”
+Dr. Baker emphasized the significance of conducting a meticulous study to determine the effectiveness of this treatment.
+"The potential is enormous, which is why it is critical to undertake a rigorous investigation to establish whether it is effective or not," he stated.

-Anyone from 18 years to 65 years old, with post-COVID fatigue who lives in the Newcastle-upon-Tyne area in the UK and interested in taking part in the new trial can find out more at the Covid Fatigue website.
+Individuals between the ages of 18 and 65 who reside in the Newcastle-upon-Tyne region in the United Kingdom and suffer from post-COVID fatigue can learn more about participating in the new trial by visiting the Covid Fatigue website.

 REFERENCE: Neural Dysregulation in Post-COVID Fatigue.
 Anne M.E.
 Baker, Natalie J. Maffitt, Alessandro Del Vecchio, Katherine M. McKeating, Mark R. Baker, Stuart N. Baker and Demetris S. Soteropoulos.
 Brain Communications. https://doi.org/10.1093/braincomms/fcad122